 Why did they change to these men? she wondered as the guard closed the door.
 What happened to the Lifeless and the priests who were watching me before?

 It didn’t really matter.
 She lay back down on the bed, staring up at the canopy, still dressed in her fine gown.
-They wouldn’t even let her have any servants, though she would have kept them out too, had she been keeping a captive.

-Her mind kept flashing to her first week in the palace, when she’d been locked inside, unable to even visit the courtyard out front.
+Her mind kept flashing to her first week in the palace, when she’d been locked inside for her ‘Wedding Jubilation.’
 It had been difficult enough then, and she’d known when it would be over.
 Now she had nothing.
 Not even an assurance that she’d live through the next few days.
 She probably wasn’t important to their plans any more.

 No, she thought.
 Even if they intend to make a switch, they’ll keep me around for a few more months.
 Long enough for my ‘baby’ to be born.
 I’m insurance.
 If something goes wrong, they’ll still need me to provide an heir.

 That was little comfort.
-The thought of six months cooped up inside the palace--not allowed to see anyone lest she expose the truth--was frightening enough to make her want to scream.
+The thought of six months cooped up inside the palace--not allowed to see anyone lest they see that she wasn’t really pregnant--was frightening enough to make her want to scream.

 But what could she do?